davidmaceachern/nosozu/doc/how-this-project-was-set-up.md

 # How this project was set up

-This project was bootstrapped using the [TSDX tool](https://tsdx.io/)which means client is written in Typescript.
+Originally this project was bootstrapped using the [TSDX tool](https://tsdx.io/)which means client is written in Typescript.

 > If you’re new to TypeScript, checkout [this handy cheatsheet](https://devhints.io/typescript)

+Since then a fork was made of another project and used as a template before merging the original code together to form what this repository contains now.

 ## Commands